 Terwick – St Peter

-A small heavily restored church, which is originally probably C12, though most detail is later.
+A small two-cell church, which is originally probably C11-12, though most detail is later.
+C19 work is more extensive than might appear and is imperfectly understood.

 The parish is one of the long, narrow ones associated with the valley of the Western Rother and appears always to have been sparsely populated without any central settlement.
 The church stands a little way from the present route of the A272, separated by a field with lupins which is now in National Trust ownership and until after World War II formed part of the rector’s glebe.